jawhien/extendedTotalCmd/README.md

 5. Confirm the installation by clicking the "Yes" button in the dialog box that appears.
 6. If you are updating the add-on, you will need to confirm the installation again.

+<a name="user-content-key-commands"></a>
 # Key commands

 * Control + Shift + E - Reports information about selected items.
 * Control + Shift + R - Reports size information for selected items.
 If no items are selected, reports the size of the file in focus.
 * Control + Shift + D - Reports the full path of the current directory.
 Pressing twice Copies it to the clipboard.
+* Control + Shift + T - reports the date and time of the change.

+<a name="user-content-acknowledgments"></a>
 # Acknowledgments

 I would like to thank all those who send their suggestions, and also helps in testing and detecting errors.
 Your contribution is undoubtedly very important for the development of this add-on.

+<a name="user-content-faq"></a>
 # Frequently Asked Questions

-## Does not the reporting of the size of the file under the cursor
+Q: Does not the reporting of the size of the file under the cursor

-In some cases (for example, when working via FTP), determining the size of the file under the cursor works only brief view.
+A: In some cases (for example, when working via FTP), determining the size of the file under the cursor works only brief view.

-## How can I help develop the add-on?
+Q: How can I help develop the add-on?

-If you liked my add-on, you can donate any amount on the [special page](https://jnsoft.ru/en/articles/nvda/extendedTotalCmd/donation.php).
+A: If you liked my add-on, you can donate any amount on the [special page](https://jnsoft.ru/en/articles/nvda/extendedTotalCmd/donation.php).

-## I found a bug / I have suggestions for improving the add-on, how can I contact you?
+Q: I found a bug / I have suggestions for improving the add-on, how can I contact you?

-In this case, you need to [create a new issue](https://github.com/jawhien/extendedTotalCmd/issues/new) in the GitHub repository.
+A: In this case, you need to [create a new issue](https://github.com/jawhien/extendedTotalCmd/issues/new) in the GitHub repository.
 Describe as much as possible your problem / proposal.

-## The add-on does not support my language, can I help with the translation?
+Q: The add-on does not support my language, can I help with the translation?

-Yes, please send me letter to the email address indicated in the add-on, and I will send you the necessary files and instructions.
+A: Yes, please send me letter to the email address indicated in the add-on, and I will send you the necessary files and instructions.
 You can view the author’s email address in the NVDA Add-ons Manager.

+<a name="user-content-change-log"></a>
 # Change log

+V2.5: 19.01.2021

+* Fix in the updater: from version 3.0 the compatibility requirements will be updated.
+Since newer versions will support NVDA 2018.3 or higher, users of earlier versions of the program will receive a message about this when checking for updates.
+* Improvement: When reading the status bar, information about the selected item will now be reported, such as size, creation date, attributes, local disk information, etc. depending on TC settings.
+* Improvement: added the ability to quickly find out the time and date of the change of the selected item, for this press the combination Control + Shift + t.
+In NVDA settings, you can change the gestures for this action.
+* Improvement: now if callculation of size takes more than 1 second, tones will sound until the process is complete.
+* Improvement: the add-on now uses the standard template and SCons for building.
+* Fix: the position of the object is no longer reported on the ".." element.
+* Fix: in some cases sizing ended with an error.
+* Other minor fixes and optimizations.

 V2.4: 13.12.2020

 * Added definition of the size of directories under the cursor.
 This is a slower process than determining the size of a single file and can take several seconds.
 * Added automatic check for updates after starting NVDA.
 Note: the automatic check for updates will not be performed if the check for updates for NVDA is disabled in the settings.
 * Fixed a bug due to which the size of files was not detected in some cases.